eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 The endpoint `href` in the submodel descriptor cannot be used directly to contact an EDC and access the data in Catena-X.

 - A data consumer must first identify the protocol that must be used to retrieve the submodel data based on the `subprotocol`.
 For data transfer with Catena-X EDCs, this is "IDS"
-- Second, the data consumer must call the local operation GetSubmodel (as described in the standard CX-0002) based on `href`.
+- With `href`, the data consumer calls the local operation GetSubmodel (as described in the standard CX-0002).
 The actual URL path for the call depends on the profile supported by the backend data service.
-If SSP-003 of the Submodel Service Specification is supported (as required by CX-0002), the operation must be called with "/submodel/$value`" (with additional query parameters as needed).
+As specified in CX-0002, only the logical parameter "Content" must be supported currently by the backend data service.
+Therefore, "/$value" must be appended to `href` by the data consumer.
-- Then, the data consumer must use the information in the `subprotocol` to perform a contract negotiation for the EDC asset referenced by the filter criteria.
-The contract negotiation must be performed with the EDC control plane of the data provider specified by `idsEndpoint`.
+- Then, the data consumer must use the information in the `subprotocolBody` to perform a contract negotiation for the EDC asset referenced by `id` with the EDC control plane of the data provider specified by `idsEndpoint`.
 - Finally, using the id from the contract agreement with the control plane, the data consumer initiates the data transfer with the EDC data plane of the data provider referenced in the `href`.
 The enriched path part of the `href` (see bullet point 2) is passed to data provider data plane by the data consumer as a parameter for the backend data service that actually executes the request and returns the submodel.

 All these steps must be handled by the data consumer that want to retrieve the submodel data of a digital twin.